 All the staff who spoke with us said the service was well led.
 One staff member told us "The registered manager is very approachable, they always have time.
-If you have a problem she or the office manager will sort it out, nothing is too much for them" and another staff member said "I feel supported; the managers are always available and always act when I raise an issue there seriously good".
-People who used the service told us "The manager is good and acts on what I need and will always call me if there is any issue" Another commented "The manager is good I would recommend this service to people and have done so".
+If you have a problem she will sort it out" and another staff member said "I feel supported; the manager and the provider are always accessible and always act when I raise an issue".
+People who used the service told us "The registered manager is very good and acts on what I need" Another commented "The manager is good, she listens".

 We requested information on how the service was monitored.
-The registered manager did not have any up to date audits, for example, of the service user files and staff files.
-The registered manager told us that the assistant managers and coordinators did go out in the community to monitor service provision and asked people who used the service to express their views of the service.
+The registered manager provided detailed audits of for example, the service user files and staff files.
+The registered manager told us that she and the senior carer did go out in the community to monitor service provision and asked people who used the service to express their views of the service.
 They would act on issues and comments made.
-However, there were no reports in place to record the service findings.
+A quality assurance questionnaire was sent to people using the service in July 2016.
+There were reports in place to respond to the service findings that had action plans in place to inform how the service dealt with any issues raised.

-We looked at the care plans time of visits recorded for people, staff rotas and records of actual times that staff visited people.
-We saw that there were some people having a lot of different staff visit them in a period of a week.
-For example, one person had four different staff visit for a daily morning service.
-We discussed how the registered manager monitored the continuity and reliability of the service and were told that there was a problem with staffing but that it was now resolved.
-There was no record or audit available from the service to show how they were monitoring and improving these issues.
+We looked at the care plans time of visits recorded for two people, staff rotas and records of actual times that staff visited people.
+We saw that there were a team of staff visit them in a period of a week and those times were what was required from the care plan times.
+We discussed how the registered manager monitored the continuity and reliability of the service and were told that all people had allocated care staff however staff did work different days and shifts so that was why a team were allocated to the people.